steveiliop56/tinyauth-docs/docs/community/kubernetes.md

 - An operational Kubernetes cluster
 - An Ingress controller installed for the Ingress section.
 This documentation demonstrates using `ingress-nginx`, but `traefik` could be used as well.

-## Deploying Tinyauth to a Kubernetes Environment

-### Create a Namespace
+## Create a namespace

-Firstly, you will need to create a namespace for tinyauth:
+Firstly, you will need to create a namespace for Tinyauth:

 ```yaml
 apiVersion: v1